aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-image-manipulation/add-tiled-image/_index.md

 - Aspose.Page XPS tutorial
 schemas:
 - type: TechArticle
-  headline: How to Create XPS Document with a Tiled Image in Java
+  headline: Create an XPS Document with a Tiled Image using Aspose.Page for Java
   description: Learn how to create XPS document in Java using Aspose.Page and add
     tiled image effortlessly with this step‑by‑step guide.
 How to create XPS files quickly.
   dateModified: '2026-05-30'
   author: Aspose
 - type: HowTo
-  name: How to Create XPS Document with a Tiled Image in Java
+  name: Create an XPS Document with a Tiled Image using Aspose.Page for Java
   description: Learn how to create XPS document in Java using Aspose.Page and add
     tiled image effortlessly with this step‑by‑step guide.
 How to create XPS files quickly.